nest/nestml/README.md

 | -store_log    | (Optional) Stores a log.txt containing all messages in JSON notation. |
 | -dev          | (Optional) Executes the toolchain in the development mode where errors in models are ignored.|

-For an in-depth introduction to the underlying modeling language NestML, we refer to the following [documentation](doc/lan/doc.md).
-For those who are interested in the implementation of PyNestML or the general constructions of a DSL-processing toolchain, a [summary](doc/impl/doc.md) of all implemented components might be of interest.
+For an in-depth introduction to the underlying modeling language NestML, we refer to the following [introduction](doc/lan/doc.md).
+For those interested in the implementation of PyNestML or the general structure of a DSL-processing toolchain, a [documentation](doc/impl/doc.md) of all implemented components is provided.